serpent213/Two13Tec.L10nGuy/README.md

-# Two13Tec.L10nGuy
+# L10nGuy for Neos CMS

 Flow CLI companion that keeps Neos translation catalogs in sync with the actual usage inside Fusion, PHP and YAML sources.
-The helper is developed against the production-sized `Two13Tec.Senegal` site, so every workflow mirrors real-world authoring and localization patterns.

 ## Features
 - `./flow l10n:scan` – builds reference & catalog indexes, reports missing translations, warns about placeholder drift, and optionally writes new `<trans-unit>` entries grouped per locale/package/source.
 - `./flow l10n:unused` – lists catalog entries that no longer have a matching reference; can delete unused nodes in place (with dry-run support) to keep XLFs tidy.
+- `./flow l10n:format` – re-renders existing catalogs using the helper’s writer so indentation, attribute ordering, and trailing newlines stay consistent (supports `--check` for CI).
 - Shared diagnostics: table or JSON output, deterministic exit codes for CI pipelines, detailed logging of XML parse errors, duplicates, and missing catalogs.
-- Comprehensive fixtures + functional tests mirror Senegal components (Fusion cards, NodeTypes metadata, multilingual catalogs) so changes stay grounded.
+- Comprehensive fixtures + functional tests mirror real-life components

 ## Usage
 Run the commands from the project root (defaults to `Development` context).
 Common options work for both commands: